 Advanced Kanban is great for teams tracking complex projects within a Kanban board.
 As it allows to monitor the progress of even the smallest tasks.

 Columns and cards are great for visualization, but what about limiting work?
 This is where the work in progress (WIP) limits come in handy.
 To make sure the Kanban team works effectively, the number of tasks that can be pulled into the Doing section is limited.
 And thus, we have a number that is called a WIP limit.

 WIP limits differ from team to team, but the main idea is that each team member should be working on no more than one task at a time.
 Therefore, it is common for the WIP limit to be equal to the number of people on the Kanban team.
 To control more complex processes different WIP limits can be set for each of the progress columns.
 This is usually the case where tasks must wait for approval from external stakeholders and thus a team member can take on a new assignment.

 Limiting work to only one task per team member is great for finishing tasks quicker and making sure any problems are noticed and solved quickly.
 Instead of being buried under other tasks.

-The last information layer on the Kanban board comes in the form of swimlanes.
+The fourth information layer on the board comes in the form of swimlanes.
 Or as you may know them – rows.
 It may sound simple, but this additional layer is great for larger projects where there is a need to divide tasks.
 Swimlanes can be used for various purposes – prioritizing tasks, grouping them according to different projects, goals, or teams.